rspamd/rspamd/about.md

 * **Pre- and post- filters** - you can register callbacks that are called before or after messages processing to make results more precise or to make some early decision, for example, to implement a rate limit.

-* **Registering functions for rspamd** - you can write your own functions in lua to extend rspamd internal expression functions.
+* **Registering functions for rspamd** - you can write your own functions in Lua to extend rspamd internal expression functions.

-* **Managing statistics** - lua scripts can define a set of statistical files to be scanned or learned for a specific message allowing to create more complex statistical systems, e.g. based on an input language.
-Moreover, you can even learn rspamd statistic from lua scripts.
+* **Managing statistics** - Lua scripts can define a set of statistical files to be scanned or learned for a specific message allowing to create more complex statistical systems, e.g. based on an input language.
+Moreover, you can even learn rspamd statistic from Lua scripts.

-* **Standalone lua applications** - you can even write your own worker based on rspamd core and performing some asynchronous logic in lua.
+* **Standalone Lua applications** - you can even write your own worker based on rspamd core and performing some asynchronous logic in Lua.
 Of course, you can use the all features from rspamd core, including such features as non-blocking IO, HTTP client and server, non-blocking redis client, asynchronous DNS, UCL configuration and so on and so forth.

-* **API documentation** - rspamd lua API has an [extensive documentation](https://rspamd.com/doc/lua) where you can find examples, references and the guide about how to extend rspamd with LUA.
+* **API documentation** - rspamd Lua API has an [extensive documentation](https://rspamd.com/doc/lua) where you can find examples, references and the guide about how to extend rspamd with Lua.

 ## References